-(a) The workweek for full-time employees shall be five (5) days and 37.5 hours.
-On mutual agreement, the Employer may schedule employees to work regularly six shifts one week and four shifts
+(a) The work week for full-time employees shall be five (5) days and 37 1/2 hours.
+On mutual agreement, the Employer may schedule employees to work regularly six (6) shifts one week and four (4) shifts the next week.
+In such case, the sixth shift shall not be paid at overtime rates.

-- the next week.
-In such case, the sixth shift shall not be paid at overtime rates. - (b) Overtime shall be defined as work authorized and required beyond 7.5 hours in a day in all departments except editorial, where overtime will be defined as work authorized and required beyond 37.5 hours in a week. - (c) When a full-time employee is required to work overtime, he/she shall have the option of taking cash or compensating time off equivalent to time and one half of the time worked, at a time mutually satisfactory to the Employer and the employee.
-A maximum of 37.5 hours of overtime may be banked at any one time by any person, after which overtime will be paid in cash. - (d) Employees will not be required to begin one scheduled shift sooner than sixteen hours following the commencement of the previous scheduled shift, unless the employee consents. - (e) In the mailroom, the Supervisor shall post each week's anticipated final work schedule by Friday of the preceding week, setting out the hours and days to be worked in the Mailroom.
-The schedule may be changed by the Supervisor to accommodate unforeseen inserts, commercial printing, breakdowns, newspaper changes, emergency situations, or other circumstances beyond the control of the Employer.
-The Employer commits to make every reasonable effort to give prior notice of the change to the affected employees. - (f) Where an employee regularly works the same scheduled hours from week to week, where practicable the employee's normal starting time shall not be changed by more than one hour unless the employee has been given one week's notice of such change.
-Changes may be made by the Employer to cover emergency situations. - (g) Regular full-time and part-time employees (excluding the mailroom employees) required to work anytime between 8 p.m. and 7 a.m. will receive a \$1.25 per hour premium for the hours worked between 8 p.m. and 7 a.m.
+- (b) Overtime shall be defined as work authorized and required beyond 7.5 hours in a day in all departments except editorial where overtime will be defined as work authorized and required beyond 37 1/2 hours in a week. - (c) When a full-time employee is required to work overtime, he/she shall have the option of taking cash or compensating time off equivalent to time and one-half of the time worked, at a time mutually satisfactory to the Employer and the employee.
+A maximum of 37.5 hours of overtime may be banked at any one time by any person, after which overtime will be paid in cash. - (d) Employees will not be required to begin one scheduled shift sooner than sixteen (16) hours following the commencement of the previous scheduled shift, unless the employee consents. - (e) Where an employee regularly works the same scheduled hours from week to week, where practical the employee's normal starting time shall not be changed by more than one hour unless the employee has been given one week's notice of such change.
+Changes may be made by the Employer to cover emergency situations.
+The Employer will provide one week's notice of regularly scheduled Special Editions. - (f) A regular full-time employee required to work anytime between 8 p.m. and 7 a.m. will receive \$1.35 per hour more than the hourly rate for the hours worked between the hours of 8 p.m. and 7 a.m. - (g) The Employer will provide the Union with six weeks' notice before moving to weekday morning publication.
+After such notice is given the Employer shall, on request, meet with the Union to discuss the impact of the change.
+The notice period may be reduced to three weeks in the case of competitive intrusion. - (h) An employee working 7 1/2 hours or more in a day will receive two 15-minute paid breaks and an unpaid lunch period of 30-60 minutes.
+An employee scheduled for a shift of less than 7 1/2 hours but more than 3 1/2 hours will receive a 15-minute paid break for each 3 1/2 hours scheduled and an unpaid lunch period of one-half hour if scheduled to work five or more hours.
+Breaks will be staggered to ensure the uninterrupted production of the newspaper.